[Serialization: Following the narrow path of the depths ③] After leaving Sendai, Basho and Sora arrive at Matsushima by boat from Shiogama.

 [Matsushima] When did Basho visit Zuiganji Temple?

-The text states that Basho visited Zuiganji Temple on May 11th (June 27th), but Sora's travel diary states that he visited Zuiganji Temple immediately after arriving in Matsushima on the 9th. is.
+The main text states that Basho visited Zuiganji Temple on May 11th (June 27th), but Sora's travel diary indicates that he visited Zuiganji Temple immediately after arriving in Matsushima on the 9th

-Zuigan-ji Temple has existed under a different name in Matsushima, a sacred place, since the 9th century, but when Date Masamune made it his family temple, it was named ``Zuigan-ji'', and the main hall and the adjacent chest were It's a national treasure.
+Zuiganji Temple has existed under a different name since the 9th century in Matsushima, a sacred place, but when Date Masamune made it his family temple it was given the name "Zuiganji Temple."
+The main hall and the adjacent kuri (kitchen) are national treasures.

-Although these buildings still look the same as they did when Basho visited, the nearby National Route 45 is lined with souvenir shops and restaurants, and amidst the hustle and bustle of tourists and cars, it feels like a ``fashionable trend.''
+These buildings still look the same as they did when Basho visited, but the nearby National Route 45 is lined with souvenir shops and restaurants, and amid the hustle and bustle of tourists and cars, you can sense the timelessness of fashion

 - Facility name: Zuiganji Temple

-- Location: 91 Matsushima-cho, Matsushima-cho, Miyagi-gun, Miyagi Prefecture
+- Address: 91 Matsushimacho, Matsushima-machi, Miyagi-gun, Miyagi Prefecture

 - Phone number: 022-354-2023